Arraying/Arraybot-API/readme.md

 # Arraybot API

-This is a WIP repository for the Arraybot API that will be handling languages primarily, likely other things too.
+The Arraybot API handles languages using REST.
+The API is meant to be used internally.